rilysh/tl/README.md

 ```sh
 ./tl -l ru -f sample.txt
 ```
-Known issue: Provided output (translated) from a file will only translate first line and skip all after first newline.
+Known issue: Provided input file for translation, output result will be only show the first line result.
 For more info, see [this](https://github.com/kiwimoe/tl/issues/1).

 Note: In language parameter you can't pass country name, Google translate API only supports ISO language codes.